 Bend the knees smoothly, maintaining balance and an upright torso, then drive up with the legs to minimally elevate the bar—the goal is to unload the bar to allow yourself time to move under, not to elevate it any higher than necessary.
 A slower, more controlled dip and drive than you use for a jerk will help.

 Punch the arms aggressively up into the bar as you squat as quickly as possible into the bottom of an overhead squat.
 Making sure it’s stable and secure, stand again with the bar overhead.

 If you maintain the hook grip when you turn the snatch over, use the hook grip in the heaving snatch balance.

-The heaving snatch balance should be performed with sets of 1-3 reps, typically anywhere from 70-100% or more of the lifter’s best snatch (less technically proficient lifters will be able to use greater weights relative to their snatches due to low snatch weights).
+The heaving snatch balance should be performed with sets of 1-3 reps, typically anywhere from 70-100% or more of the lifter’s best snatch—aiming to be able to use more than best snatch is a good way to build confidence for heavy snatches.
 The exercise is usually performed best in the middle of a training session, after any snatch, clean or jerk exercises that demand more speed and technique, but before more strength-oriented exercises like pulls and squats.
-They can be performed before snatches with light weights as a technique primer
+They can be performed before snatches with light weights as a technique primer.

 The heaving snatch balance is one of 4 snatch balance exercises: pressing snatch balance, drop snatch, heaving snatch balance and snatch balance.